Home » Sourdough » Simple Bread Machine Sourdough

 Instructions

 • Autolyze.
-Mix the bread flour, starter, sugar, and water in a large mixing bowl.
-It will seem dryer than most sourdoughs, but don't add more water.
-Use your hands to make sure everything is incorporated into a ball.
-Cover the bowl with a damp tea towel and let it rest on the counter.
-(It helps to measure out the salt into a separate container on place it on top of the towel so you don't forget to add it later.)
+Combine the bread flour, sourdough starter, sugar, and water in a large mixing bowl.
+The dough will feel drier than typical sourdough—this is normal.
+Do not add more water.
+Use your hands to make sure all ingredients are incorporated into a cohesive ball.
+Cover the bowl with a damp tea towel and let the dough rest on the counter for 30 minutes.

-• Shape.
-Prepare a baking sheet by lining with parchment paper and sprinkling it with cornmeal.
-Take the dough out of the bread machine and gently shape it into a round or oval loaf.
-The dough will be slightly sticky, but try not to use any flour when shaping it.
-Place on the prepared baking sheet and cover with plastic wrap sprayed with cooking spray.
+• Shape the loaf.
+Prepare a baking sheet by lining it with parchment paper and sprinkling cornmeal over the surface.
+Carefully remove the dough from the bread machine and gently shape it into a round or oval loaf.
+The dough will be slightly sticky, but avoid using flour for shaping.
+Place the dough on the prepared baking sheet.

 • Prep for baking.
-In the morning, preheat the oven to 450 degrees with two racks: one in the center, one in the lower middle.
-Place an empty rimmed baking sheet on the lower rack while the oven is preheating.
-Remove the loaf from the fridge and gently rub with flour.
-Slash the loaf with a lame or sharp serrated knife.
+In the morning, preheat the oven to 450°F (230°C).
+Position two racks: one in the center of the oven and the other in the lower middle.
+Then, place an empty-rimmed baking sheet on the lower rack while the oven is preheating.
+Next, remove the loaf from the fridge.
+Dust it lightly with flour and use a lame or a sharp serrated knife to slash the top of the dough, allowing the loaf to expand during baking.

 Notes